MachineVisionTeam/TRUST-Surv/README.md

-# DCMD-Surv

-### Decomposed Cross-Modal Distillation for Imputation-Free Missing-Modality Survival Prediction
+# DCMD-Surv: Decomposed Cross-Modal Distillation for Imputation-Free Missing-Modality Survival Prediction

 A multimodal (histology WSI + genomics) cancer **survival-prediction** model that keeps working when one modality is missing — **without imputing or reconstructing** the missing data.